 The GPO applies to spouses who qualify for both a government pension based on their own non-Social Security-covered employment and a Social Security spousal benefit.
 The GPO reduces Social Security spousal benefits by two-thirds of the pension from non-covered government employment.
 For example, a monthly civil service pension of $600 will result in a $400 reduction of the Social Security spousal benefit (2/3 of 600=400).
 Therefore, an individual eligible for a monthly $500 spouse’s, widow’s or widower’s benefit would receive $100 per month (500-400=100).

-In 2020, almost 720,000 Social Security beneficiaries or about 12 percent of all Social Security spouse’s, widow’s or widower’s beneficiaries had their benefits reduced because of the GPO.
-Of these, 53 percent were spouses, 47 percent were widows or widowers, and 81 percent were women.
-For approximately 71 percent of those with benefits reduced by the GPO, the offset was large enough to bring the Social Security benefit to zero.
+In December 2023, almost 745,679 Social Security beneficiaries or about 1 percent of all Social Security beneficiaries had their benefits reduced because of the GPO.
+Of those directly affected by the GPO, 51 percent were spouses and 49 percent were widows or widowers.
+About 83 percent of those affected by the GPO were women.
+For approximately 68 percent of those with benefits reduced by the GPO, the offset was large enough to bring the Social Security benefit to zero.

 The GPO is an imprecise way to achieve the Congressional intent of establishing parity between the benefits of those who spent a lifetime working in Social Security covered employment and those who did not.
 Reducing the spouse, widow’s or widower’s benefit by two-thirds of the government pension does not equate to the amount of the spousal benefit had the government work been covered by Social Security.
 The purpose of Social Security dependent and survivor benefits is to provide additional income to help the financially dependent spouse once the breadwinner retires, becomes disabled or dies.
 By reducing this benefit, the GPO harms the financially dependent spouse, and, as noted above, those most likely to be harmed are women.